tangowhisky37/CoderDojo/README.md

 Head over to [Code Monkey](https://www.playcodemonkey.com/) and sign up as a student.
 When asked for a classroom code use - w33rv.

+Here's links to a few videos that talk about what Code Monkey has to offer.

+- Introduction to Code Monkey - [Link](https://youtu.be/2tOrwsFCbHo)
+- Code Monkey videos and tutorials - [Link](https://www.youtube.com/channel/UC1JLRsmlny2Sy9pGClYbFqg)

 ## How Do I Sign Up with Code Combat

 We use Code Combat for some of the tutorials.
 When requested please use the information in this section to sign up.